-- Follow tractor manufacture's maintenance and lubrication instructions for tractor service as required. - Follow tractor and/or winch manufacture's lubrication instructions for the pipelayer hydraulic system. - To prevent corrosion damage to the winch interiors, if not used regularly, cycle the winches up and down several times at least once every two weeks.
+- Follow tractor manufacture's maintenance and lubrication instructions for tractor service as required. - Follow tractor and/or winch manufacture's lubrication instructions for the pipelayer hydraulic system.

 Selecting the Viscosity

 The proper oil viscosity grade is determined by the minimum outside temperature.
 This is the temperature when the machine is started and when the machine is operated.
 In order to determine the proper oil viscosity grade, refer to the "Min" column in the table.
 This information reflects the coldest ambient temperature condition for starting a cold machine and for operating a cold machine.
 Refer to the "Max" column in the table in order to select the oil viscosity grade for operating the machine at the highest temperature that is anticipated.
 Use the highest oil viscosity that is allowed for the ambient temperature when you start the machine.